zaiisao/Documentation/en/Video/screensharing_web.md

    ```

-> - The `getScreenSources` method is a wrapper of the `desktopCapturer.getSources` method provided by Electron.
+> - The `getScreenSources` method is a wrapper of `desktopCapturer.getSources` provided by Electron.
 See [desktopCapturer](https://electronjs.org/docs/api/desktop-capturer).
-> - The `sourceId` parameter only takes effect on Electron.
+> - Only Electron requires the `sourceId` parameter.

 ### <a name = "ff"></a>Screen sharing on Firefox